Pelagicore/qface/docs/builtin.rst

     Hosted at: https://github.com/Pelagicore/qface-qtro

-From the QML user interface perspective the QtCPP and QtQML generators bth provide the same API and are interchangeable.
+From the QML user interface perspective the QtCPP and QtQML generators both provide the same API and are interchangeable.